layonara/nwn-haks/README.md

 Once that's complete you can build the haks by opening a prompt, `cd` into the newly cloned repository folder and running:

 `nim layohaks.nims`

+Alternatively Windows users can double click the `layohaks.nims` file and associate it with your `<NimbleInstallPath>/bin/nim.exe`

 The haks will be output in the root of that folder for you to move where they belong.